js-dev88/LAMSADE-tools/README.md

 #####

+Francisco Javier Martínez Lago
 What Javier has worked on:
  - Created the initial .gitignore file.
  - Started work with Apache's PDFBox library to generate a PDF and created a function to add images to it.
+ - Created function to determine the dimensions of an image
  - Created the Conference class as well as the initial main menu.
  - Set up Maven integration.
  - Configured Maven to use non-standard repos and to support different profiles in order to account for the user's operating system.